groverneil/MainRepo/personal-webpage/README.md

     - Add the homepage path to the directory that contains the source files.
 - run the command `npm run reploy`.

+# Files

+## Source Folder (src)

+### Components

+1. content-b.js: Contains JSX element for the content box used on the homepage.
+2. nav.js: Contains the navigation JSX element.
+3. proj-content.js: Contains JSX element for the content box used in the projects page.
+4. social-media-contact.js: Contains JSX element for social media boxes.

+### Pages

+1. homepg.js: Contains JSX element for the Homepage.
+2. about.js: Contains JSX element for the Contact page.
+3. projects.js: Contains JSX element for the Projects page.

+### Pics

+- Contains the image source files for the React project.

+### Styling

+- index.css: Main Stylesheet for the project.